ChrisPetalotis/DTCloud/README.md

-# A Knowledge Graph enhanced framework for automation and collaboration in Digital Twins
+# Towards a Knowledge Graph enhanced framework for automation and collaboration in Digital Twins

 ## Computational Science Master Thesis on Digital Twins and Cloud Computing